Say "real"

 "Say real," dad moving the cookie package away from him.

-Then another boy came, older, Caucasian, who lowered his body and completely blocked my sight of the kid.
-By the look of it, it seemed like he was hugging the kid and trying to comfort him.
+Then another boy came, older, Caucasian.
+He bent down to the younger boy and completely blocked my view of the kid.
+By the look of it, it seemed like he was hugging the kid.
 At this moment, I was pondering what I'd observed so far.
-Kids usually pick up new language very quickly, so my first thought was the dad adopted this kid recently from a foreign country, so he didn't have enough time to learn the new language.
+Kids usually pick up a new language very quickly, so my first thought was the dad adopted this kid recently from a foreign country, so he didn't have enough time to learn the new language.
 But the age of the boy....

 In the end, I still didn't know if the kid got his cookies.